 Recombinant human PTH (1-84) is a once daily injection approved for adult patients with hypoparathyroidism who do not respond to conventional therapies.
 Replacing the missing or deficient PTH hormone is a more physiologic approach to treatment than conventional therapies, but because of its short half-life, rhPTH (1-84) doesn’t adequately regulate levels of calcium in the body for a full 24 hours, resulting in poor symptom control, and continued long-term risk to the kidneys.
 Consequently, patients continue to experience symptoms with no improvement in their reduced quality of life.
 Ongoing studies are further evaluating the safety of long-term use of PTH (1-84).2,5,6

-More effective therapies that adequately control symptoms for a full 24 hours and that avoid unwanted side effects are urgently needed to restore balance for patients with hypoparathyroidism and enable them to live a normal life.
+Controlling symptoms for a full 24 hours is paramount and more effective therapies to maintain serum calcium in the normal range are urgently needed to restore balance and enable patients with hypoparathyroidism to live a normal life.

 - Rao S. “Epidemiology of parathyroid disorders.”
 Best Pract Res Clin Endocrinol Metab.
 2018 Dec;32(6):773-780.